Autumn-Martin/mind_the_gap/README.md

 ### Testing

 The test suite is created through RSpec.
 To run this test suite, run `rspec`.
 Mind the Gap currently maintains 94.81% test coverage according to [SimpleCov](https://github.com/colszowka/simplecov).

+Also please note that there is a test database helper, which seeds data purely for test runs.
+This file can be adjusted if you would like to work with a different data set.